id-2/skynet/docs/docs/development/setup.md

 # 🛠️ Setup

-The following document will help you set up a local installation of AgentGPT.
+The following document will help you set up a local installation of tonbot.

 ## Stack